The Lamb Lies Down on Broadway: Recording

+Gabriel spent additional time in London after his wife, Jill, underwent the difficult birth of their first child on 26 July 1974, leaving Gabriel often travelling back and forth.
+Gabriel recounted, "the band were recording but instead of being somewhere reasonably close to where we were, in St Mary's Hospital, Paddington, they were out in Wales, so I was making these long pilgrimages.
+I was based in London and whenever things looked better I'd try and zoom back to Wales for the recording.
+This is something I think that the band would accept now, but back then they weren't very understanding.
+And I just lost it in a lot of ways because this was a life and death situation and so obviously much more important than an album or anything else."
+Rutherford later admitted that he and Banks were "horribly unsupportive" of Gabriel during this time, and Gabriel saw this as the beginning of his eventual departure from Genesis.

 The backing tracks were put down in roughly two weeks.
-Gabriel was still working on the lyrics a month later, and asked the band to produce additional music for "Carpet Crawl" and "The Grand Parade of Lifeless Packaging" so he could fit in words that had no designated section for them.
+Gabriel was still working on the lyrics a month later, and asked the band to produce additional music for "The Carpet Crawlers" and "The Grand Parade of Lifeless Packaging" so he could fit in words that had no designated section for them.
 Thinking the extra material was to be instrumental, the band later found that Gabriel had sung over their new parts, something that he also had done on Foxtrot and Selling England by the Pound and caused songs to be musically dense.
-Gabriel recorded his remaining vocals at Island's main studio in Notting Hill, London, where the album was mixed over a series of shifts as they were pressured to finish the album in time for its release date.
+Gabriel recorded his remaining vocals at Island's main studio in Notting Hill, London, where the album was mixed over a series of shifts as they were pressured to finish the album in time for its manufacturing date.
 Collins recalled: "I'd be mixing and dubbing all night and then Tony and Mike would come in and remix what I'd done because I'd lost all sense of normality by that point".
+Mixing was finished four days before the band were originally scheduled to go on tour.
+The band considered releasing the album in two parts and six months apart.
+Gabriel thought this idea would have been more suitable, for a double contained too much new material and the extra time available to work on the lyrics.